guyverone/SCBOT/README.md

-SCBOT, a Starcraft AI program.
+SCBOT, a Starcraft Bot program.